Weather and Asthma

 - Dry clothes in the dryer (hanging clothes or sheets to dry can allow mold or pollen to collect on them).

-- Make sure your child always has rescue medication on hand.
+- Make sure your child always has quick-relief medicine (also called rescue or fast-acting medicine) on hand.

 Your child's written asthma action plan should list weather triggers and ways to manage them, including any seasonal increases in medication.
 A child whose asthma seems to be allergy-related may also need to see an allergist for medication or allergy shots.

 |National Heart, Lung, and Blood Institute (NHLBI) The NHLBI provides the public with educational resources relating to the treatment of heart, blood vessel, lung, and blood diseases as well as sleep disorders.|

 |American Academy of Allergy, Asthma, and Immunology The American Academy of Allergy, Asthma, and Immunology offers up-to-date information and a find-an-allergist search tool.|

 |American College of Allergy, Asthma, and Immunology The ACAAI is an organization of allergists-immunologists and health professionals dedicated to quality patient care.
 Contact them at: American College of Allergy, Asthma, and Immunology|